A DIFFERENT APPROACH TO EDUCATION

 Dawn Divine-Norman, Founder/Director

-When one gets to experience a subject in all its dimensions (using hands-on crafts, reading, using physical activity, writing, experiencing it in nature, and through music), one tends never to forget the lesson learned.
-I hope to instill such a love and joy of learning in my daughter, and in all the children that attend The Living School Orlando.
+When one gets to experience a subject in all its dimensions (using hands-on materials, diving into literature, using physicality to express the lesson, exploring the world of writing, experiencing the lesson in nature, and through music), one tends never to forget the lesson learned.
+I have found that through using the wonderful Waldorf methods while homeschooling my daughter her eyes light up again, she is curiosity has been reignited, and it has sparked a love of learning in her that was slowly dying.
+With the creation of The Living School, I hope to continue to instill that love and joy of learning in my daughter, and in all the children that attend The Living School.

 WHAT SETS US APART